Buying real estate in Medellín?

 Sources: Marketplace, Nearshore Americas, Scholars UNH

-4) Foreign investors target short-term rentals to profit from tourism growth
+3) Foreign investors will target short-term rentals to benefit from tourism growth

 Medellín is buzzing with tourists, welcoming around 659,097 international visitors in 2023.